|Headquarters||New York, New York

 - "VEI offers clients delivery of different types of power plant services including construction, on-site testing, startup commissioning, field acceptance, repair and reconstruction, and electrical and mechanical engineering.
 VEI is active in numerous sites world-wide."

 In July 2012 major media outlets reported a deal between Vulcan and the Nigerian Federal Government to invest $4.5 billion in new domestic refining capacity.
+Some observers have expressed doubts about the viability of the project.

 Vulcan AMPS work with the BGT Group